jungmannlab/picasso/README.md

 7. Make shortcuts of `gui\*.pyw` files.
 Open shortcut properties.
 Prepend shortcut command with `pythonw `.
 Set the icon to the respective file in the `gui` folder.
 Move the shortcut to top level.
 This shortcut can now be double-clicked, pinned to task bar or copied to Desktop.

 ## To Do
-- ToRaw gui
-- toraw output of progress
+- toraw cli output of progress
 - fitting in localize